There are important distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 Our next quote is from noted Swiss psychiatrist Carl Gustav Jung (26 July 26, 1875 — June 6, 1961).
 Many of his theories about personality are found based on modern psychiatry.
 He also worked with another influential psychiatrist, Sigmund Freud.
 This quote points out a common truth about the real inner work.
 It is painful.

 This is because the Ego struggles to maintain control.
 Exposing it as a process and its inherent weaknesses are painful because we are so fixated by it.
 The pain of separating ourselves from the mechanism is a startling revelation for most people.
-This is where the battle between enchantment versus enlightenment takes place.
+This is where people often confuse enlightenment and enchantment.

 There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own Soul.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious. — C.G.
 Jung